Garden with Japanese knotweed near residential property in South Yorkshire

 A cash buyer does not need mortgage approval and is not constrained by the three-metre or seven-metre rules that affect lenders.
 South Yorkshire Property Buyers buys properties with knotweed across the region.
 We do not require a management plan to be in place.
 We price our offer to reflect the situation honestly, and there are no estate agent fees or solicitor costs for you.

 This is not always the highest price route.
 But it is often the most straightforward, particularly when the knotweed is active and a management plan is not yet in place.
+For a written cash offer on a property with knotweed in South Yorkshire, see our dedicated sell a house with Japanese knotweed service page.

 Please note: taxes including Capital Gains Tax remain the seller's responsibility.
 We recommend seeking independent tax advice if applicable.